 Investors in dock-to-table seafood operation typically purchase a right to a share of the harvest or at least first refusal of that share in the event of a wholesale operation.
-Restaurant chains, for example, can control price and supply risk of seafood by contracting with a local dock-to-table cooperative in advance.
+Restaurant chains

 On Sunday June 23, 2017 the Philadelphia Inquirer ran a story that covered Money Island New Jersey.
 Nantuxent Corporation’s founder Tony Novak is interviewed along with other business owners and Downe Township mayor Bob Campbell.
 The article drew some harsh criticism from the scientific community in response to the mayor’s comment that sea level rise damage is “hogwash”.